ljoeckel/nim-yottadb/README.md

 - Some details about Transactions are [here](doc/yottadb.md).
 Need's further work
 - Benchmark results (few) are [here](doc/benchmark.md)

-This project was started to learn NIM (https://nim-lang.org) I'm truly impressed by the simplicity, power, and flexibility of Nim.
+This project was started to learn Nim (https://nim-lang.org) I'm truly impressed by the simplicity, power, and flexibility of Nim.
 The possibilities offered by macros and templates, in particular, make Nim a powerful tool.
 Developing software is finally fun again.

 ### Test's and Examples